davmac314/dasynq/doc/USAGE.md

 Note that if multiple threads are polling the event loop, it is difficult to use some of the Rearm values correctly; you should generally use only REARM, REMOVE or NOOP in that case.

-To remove a watcher, call deregister:
+To remove a watcher, call `deregister`:

     my_fd_watch.deregister(my_loop);